-Positive pressure ventilation affects preload, afterload and ventricular compliance.
-The net effect in most situations is a decrease in cardiac output.
+This chapter addresses section F10(i) of the CICM 2017 syllabus document, “Describe the physiological consequences of intermittent positive pressure ventilation and positive end-expiratory pressure”.
+This chapter specifically addresses the cardiovascular effects which were asked about in Question 20 from the second paper of 2019.
+In short, positive pressure ventilation affects preload, afterload and ventricular compliance, and the effect in most situations is a decrease in cardiac output.
 However, the effect may be beneficial in the context of decompensated heart failure, where the decreased preload and afterload result in a return to a more productive part of the Starling curve.
 In this rests the chief benefit of CPAP in the management of acute pulmonary oedema.

 Effect of PEEP on preload